jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 2. As varVAMP gives a size penalty to amplicons, varVAMP automatically finds amplicons with low primer scores close to your optimal length (if possible).

 #### qPCR
-1. Find conserved regions with lesser number of ambigouous characters.
+1. Find probe regions with their own number of ambiguous characters.
 2. Digest and search for probes (with their own base parameter)
 3. Find primers flanking a probe
 4. Evaluate amplicon parameters
 5. Decide for the best primer/probe combination
 6. For amplicons with the same primer sets but different probes, decide for the lowest probe
-7. Test amplicons for their [minimal free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) at their lowest primer temperature with [seqfold](https://github.com/Lattice-Automation/seqfold) and filter to avoid secondary structures.
+7. Test amplicons for their [minimal free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) at their lowest primer temperature with [`seqfold`](https://github.com/Lattice-Automation/seqfold) and filter to avoid secondary structures.
 Amplicons with large potential deletions (>QAMPLICON_DEL_CUTOFF) will be ignored.
 Smaller deletions will be accepted.
 8. Take the best qPCR schemes of overlapping schemes.

 #### Penalty calculation